Metro Orlando FL | Kissimmee - Sanford - Leesburg

-- Cellulose is almost entirely fire-resistant, if treated with the proper amount of borates.
+- Cellulose is almost entirely fire-resistant if treated with the proper amount of borates.

-- Mineral Wool Insulation: Also known as rock wool or stone wool, this product is made out by melting basalt stone and slag from steel mills, and the resulting product is then spun into fibers.
+- Mineral Wool Insulation: Also known as rock wool or stone wool, this product is made out of melting basalt stone and slag from steel mills, and the resulting product is then spun into fibers.

-- Mineral wool is a thick, stiff insulation, easy to measure, install, and cut into appropriate sizes and shapes.
+- Mineral wool is thick, stiff insulation, easy to measure, install, and cut into appropriate sizes and shapes.

 - It is water-resistant.

-- Mineral wool is a great sound-proofer.
+- A great sound-proofer.

-- Mineral wool is almost entirely fire-resistant.
+- Almost entirely fire-resistant.